Specialist Teaching Assistant Apprenticeship - Level 5

 Entry requirements

-* For apprentices who intend to join year 3 of the Teacher degree apprenticeship, they are advised that they will need to hold the following:
+* For apprentices who wish to progress onto the Teacher Degree Apprenticeship, they are advised that they will need to provide evidence of the following:

 • Maths GCSE at grade C/4 or above OR equivalency test deemed acceptable by the university